vburlbl/cleantalk-spam-protect/readme.txt

 = How plugin works? =

-Plugin sends a comment's text and several previous approved comments to the servers.
-Servers evaluates the relevance of the comment's text on the topic, tests on spam and finaly provides a solution - to publish or put on manual moderation of comments.
+Plugin sends a comment's text and several previous approved comments to the cloud.
+Cloud evaluates the relevance of the comment's text on the topic, tests on spam and finaly provides a solution - to publish or put on manual moderation of comments.
 If a comment is placed on manual moderation, the plugin adds to the text of a comment explaining the reason for the ban server publishing.

 = Will plugin works with my theme? =